Employing Direct Mail (DM) as an IMC Tool

 1. Tangibility Rules

-In a industry overflowing with emails and noise, direct mail provides a breath of fresh air.
-It's something you can touch, feel, and hold.
+In an industry overflowing with emails and video noise, direct mail provides a breath of fresh air.
+It’s something you can touch, feel, and hold.
 A beautifully designed postcard or a well-crafted brochure can create a lasting impression.
-It's like getting a handwritten letter in a sea of emails – it stands out.
+It’s like getting a handwritten letter in a sea of emails – it stands out.

-2. High Lasting Results
+2. High Lasting results

 Direct mail sports an impressive open rate.
 According to the Data & Marketing Association, in 2020, the direct mail response rate was 5.3% for house lists and 2.9% for prospect lists.
 Compare that to email marketing’s 0.6% response rate.
 Numbers don’t lie, folks!
 Direct mail gets you noticed.